AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-video-reference/c-html5-video-reference.md

 ---
 description: The Video Viewer is a video player that plays streaming and progressive video encoded in the H.264 format.
-It is delivered from Scene7 Publishing System or AEM Dynamic Media.
+It is delivered from Dynamic Media Classic or AEM Dynamic Media.
 keywords: responsive
-seo-description: The Video Viewer is a video player that plays streaming and progressive video encoded in the H.264 format.
-It is delivered from Scene7 Publishing System or AEM Dynamic Media.
-seo-title: Video
 solution: Experience Manager
 title: Video
 topic: Dynamic Media
-uuid: 961a9b99-5892-4ee3-a2df-13e299f5d086
 ---

 # Video{#video}

 The Video Viewer is a video player that plays streaming and progressive video encoded in the H.264 format.
-It is delivered from Scene7 Publishing System or AEM Dynamic Media.
+It is delivered from Dynamic Media Classic or AEM Dynamic Media.

 See [System requirements and prerequisites](../../c-system-requirements-and-prerequisites.md#concept-9282e5b777de42cdaf72ef7ebd646842).